 In this mode, Fudo PAM forwards login credentials to the target host, which verifies whether the user is authorized to access it.
 Verification status is returned to Fudo PAM, which establishes monitored connection.
 Authentication by the target server is available only when monitoring SSH connections or RDP with TLS + NLA security option enabled.

 Administrator approved access

-Fudo PAM can be configured so each connection to a monitored server will require approval from the administrator using the $Fudo\ Mobile$ application or the administration interface.
+Fudo PAM can be configured so each connection to a monitored server will require approval from the administration interface.

-- Adding a mobile device

-- Removing paired mobile device

-- Proxy servers configuration

 - Creating a safe

 - Approving pending connections

 - Declining pending connections

 - System overview

 - External authentication servers configuration

 - Security measures